When is wind most nerve-wracking?

 Some thought Alberta’s blaze was the “result of an atomic war,” or “the end of the world”

 Ed Struzik told a story of a Western Canada wildfire so monstrous that the “thickness of the smoke led some people in Ontario to believe that an atomic bomb had exploded and that the western world was at war.”
-[6] Toronto had to turn on street lights at noon; Buffalo, Pittsburgh, Cleveland, Fort Erie and New York turned lights on at baseball stadiums to illuminate mid-afternoon ball games in the Summer of 1950.
-[7]
+[7] Toronto had to turn on street lights at noon; Buffalo, Pittsburgh, Cleveland, Fort Erie and New York turned lights on at baseball stadiums to illuminate mid-afternoon ball games in the Summer of 1950.
+[8] There was heat so intense in spots that it changes the chemistry of the soil to the point where trees did not regenerate.
+[9]

 ///